-Indian Rocks Beach is a decidedly white-collar city, with fully 90.72% of the workforce employed in white-collar jobs, well above the national average.
+Indian Rocks Beach is a decidedly white-collar city, with fully 91.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Indian Rocks Beach is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Indian Rocks Beach who work in management occupations (15.68%), sales jobs (15.46%), and food service (10.88%).
+There are especially a lot of people living in Indian Rocks Beach who work in management occupations (18.70%), sales jobs (14.83%), and office and administrative support (11.80%).

-Telecommuters are a relatively large percentage of the workforce: 9.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.38% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Indian Rocks Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Indian Rocks Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Rocks Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Rocks Beach include English, Irish, Italian, and Polish.
+Important ancestries of people in Indian Rocks Beach include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Indian Rocks Beach is English.
 Other important languages spoken here include Spanish and Russian.